 When to Repot your Pothos Plant

-Tip: A helpful suggestion to keep in mind is to increase pot sizes gradually to avoid causing any shock to your plant.
+Tip: Keep in mind that it’s beneficial to gradually increase pot sizes to prevent any shock to your plant.

 Pre-mixed Soil Options